Gauntlet-AI/TravelAgentic/_docs/Architecture.md

 ### ✅ Implementation:
 - Langflow generates text-based itinerary & packing tips.
-- Edge Functions generate the PDF using Puppeteer (HTML-to-PDF) or pdf-lib (structured PDF).
+- Edge Functions generate the PDF using React-PDF for structured, programmatic PDF creation.
 - Delivered via email or stored in Supabase Storage for download.

 ---